fenago/Grokking-Deep-Learning/Lab_6.md

 configurations to give a specific output.
 This problem can get a lot harder if there are multiple right answers.
 If there are multiple ways to get the same output, then the network has multiple possible perfect configurations.
-An optimist might say, “Hey, this is great!
-You’re more likely to find the right answer if it can be found in multiple places!”
-A pessimist would say, “This is terrible!
-Now you don’t have a correct direction to go to reduce the error, because you can go in either direction and theoretically make progress.”
+An optimist might say, "Hey, this is great!
+You’re more likely to find the right answer if it can be found in multiple places!"
+A pessimist would say, "This is terrible!
+Now you don’t have a correct direction to go to reduce the error, because you can go in either direction and theoretically make progress."
 Unfortunately, the phenomenon the pessimist identified is more important.
 For an advanced study of this subject, look more into convex versus non-convex optimization; many universities (and online classes) have entire courses dedicated to these kinds of questions.